E-commerce Account Details

 If you perform AVS on the transactions processed in your account, then each individual sale processed in Certain will record 3 transactions in PayPal: an Auth for $0.01, a Void of the $0.01 Auth, and a Sale for the full amount.
 In order to see only the actual Sale transactions, use the PayPal custom report generator to create reports that do not display these Auth and Void transactions.

-Important Note for UK customers: PayPal UK no longer supports the "PayFlow Pro" product to which Certain integrates, so UK based customers should consider using Stripe, RealEx, or WorldPay instead.
+Important Note for UK customers: PayPal UK no longer supports the "PayFlow Pro" product to which Certain integrates, so UK based customers should consider using Stripe instead.

 Setting Up a Pay.gov Account